bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

 The only conclusions I can draw are:

 1. Never accept any phone software updates.
-This will cause your phone to slowly become more and more insecure and unstable.
+This will cause your phone to slowly become more and more insecure and possibly unstable.
    This could cause you to lose your data to software crashes or hackers.

 2. Never update your apps.
 You won't be able to paint your face for the Olympics in Facebook or access the newest Pokemon Go whatever they